Porsche Taycan Cross Turismo review

-The regular Taycan and the Cross Turismo boast near-identical range figures, with the entry-level estate model capable of covering up to 283 miles on a charge (the figure drops to 260 for the range-topper).
+The regular Taycan and the Cross Turismo boast near-identical range figures, with the entry-level estate model capable of covering up to 304 miles on a charge (the figure drops to 285 miles for the range-topper).
 Speaking of charging, the Cross Turismo has the same 800-volt electrics as any Taycan, so it can recharge at up to 270kW.
 That means topping up the 93.4kWh battery in all variants from 5-80% takes just 23 minutes.

 But for those who can afford it, Porsche has once again proved that the future of the electric car won't be dull.
 The Taycan was already one of the best EVs you could buy, with unmatched handling finesse and performance – along with a sublime interior, great ride quality and 270kW rapid charging.
 The Cross Turismo adds practicality to that already enticing package.
 For more, read on for the rest of our in-depth review...

 In This Review

-- 1Verdict - currently readingThe Taycan Cross Turismo is as sharp and engaging as its slimmer saloon sibling, but adds practicality to make the car a package more people could live with
+- 1Verdict - currently readingThe Taycan Cross Turismo is as sharp and engaging as its saloon sibling, but adds practicality for a more rounded package

 - 2Range, battery & chargingWhile its ultra-rapid charging capability is superb, the Porsche’s electric estate does fall behind some of its rivals when it comes to range